laiyingxin2/GM-DF/README.md

 # GM-DF
-code will be release when the paper accept.
+code will be released when the paper accept.